immkavin-ranks/kavinsde/Miscellaneous/Remote Method Invocation in Java.md

 Profile: [Kavin - GitHub](https://github.com/immkavin-ranks/)

-1. *To check the port 1099 is available,*
+1.*To check the port 1099 is available,*

 Open Command Prompt as **Administrator** and run: